Word Practice 1

 - Set the vertical alignment to Top, relative to Line.
 Select OK to close the dialog box.

-- With the picture selected, apply the Soft Edges 10 Point picture effect.
+- With the picture selected, apply the Drop Shadow rectangle picture effect.
 This is on the Picture Tools Format Tab, Picture Styles group, under Picture Effects, Soft Edges.

 - With the picture selected, on the Picture Tools, Format tab, in the Adjust Group choose the arrow.
 Apply the Pastels Smooth artistic effect.
 Deselect the picture.